 What happens when my child completes Calculus?

-Many of our students complete Calculus in 10th grade.
-Quite a few leave us entirely and attend NCSSM for junior and senior year.
-Others dual-enroll at UNCA or one of the community colleges, where they advance to Calculus II, Calculus III and so on.
+Many of our students complete Calculus with a year or two of highschool remaining.
+These students may elect for our Postcalculus class, and many elect to dual-enroll at UNCA or one of the community colleges, where they advance to Calculus II, Calculus III and so on.
 Most of those students opt to remain in our Varsity Math Club and continue to compete.